spatialos/gdk-for-unity/docs/modules/mobile/run-client.md

 ## Android Emulator / iOS Simulator

-An emulator or simulator allows you to emulate / simulate a physical device on your development machine so that you can test your game on a variety of devices and APIs without needing a physical device.
+Use an emulator or simulator to test your game on a variety of devices and target versions without needing a physical device.

 For more information, see the following documentation: